-MEMPHIS, Tenn. — A warning now for Mid-South organizations, including churches and businesses.
+MEMPHIS, Tenn. — A warning is re-issued for Mid-South business owners and organizations, including churches and businesses.
 If you get an official-looking notice that claims you need to pay to get a ‘Tennessee Certificate of Existence’ – don’t believe it.

 The Tennessee Secretary of State said it's a scam.
-Secretary of State Tre Hargett first issued the warning to business owners across Tennessee last year, and it’s popping back up.
+Secretary of State Tre Hargett first issued the warning across Tennessee in 2021, and it keeps popping back up.